jonriggert/jonriggert.github.io/README.md

-# IT & Cloud Systems | AV & Enterprise Infrastructure | Automation
+# IT Operations Leadership & Project Management | System Administration | Cloud Infrastructure & Automation

 I didn’t take the traditional IT path—I built my career from the ground up, starting in high-pressure live production environments before expanding into IT operations, cloud infrastructure, and automation.